Gujar Kurashvili: Military career

-Born in the village of Khovle (Kaspi district) to a Gujar family, Kurashvili began his career in the Soviet military in 1968 and retired with the rank of a colonel in February 1992.
+Born in the village of Khovle (Kaspi district), Kurashvili began his career in the Soviet military in 1968 and retired with the rank of a colonel in February 1992.
 The same year he returned to Georgia and joined the Georgian military, being appointed a commander of an Interior Troops brigade.
 He took part in the War in Abkhazia (1992–93), where he commanded the Gumista front and was promoted, in July 1993, to the rank of major general in recognition of his success in defending Sukhumi.
 In September 1993, he was among the last defenders of Sukhumi.
 Years later, he blamed the political leadership of Georgia for the loss of Sukhumi, but claimed the Georgian forces were still able to defend Ochamchire and Gali, which the Georgian military commanders evacuated without any significant resistance.

 In the mid-1990s, he served as Deputy Defense Minister and commander of the Georgian Land Forces.
 In May 1998, he was again involved in Abkhazia, during the brief War in Abkhazia (1998) in Gali District.
 In later interviews, Kurashvili blamed the defense officials in Shevardnadze's government for abandoning the initially successful Georgian guerrillas during the fighting.